EarthScope/mseedindex/doc/mseedindex.md

 <b>-v</b>

 <p style="padding-left: 30px;">Be more verbose.
 This flag can be used multiple times ("-v -v" or "-vv") for more verbosity.</p>

+<b>-snd</b>

+<p style="padding-left: 30px;">Skip non-miniSEED data.
+Useful if indexing files that contain miniSEED but also otherdata, e.g. full SEED volumes.
+Otherwise, the program will exit when un-recognized data are encountered.
+If this option is used and data are skipped the calculated SHA-256 will not represent all data in the file.</p>

 <b>-ns</b>